TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Debugging.rst

 ..  index::
     TypoScript; Constants debugging
     Constants; debugging
+..  _typoscript-debugging-constants:

 Analyzing defined constants
 ===========================

+..  versionchanged:: 12.0
+    The TypoScript management tools are now found in backend module :guilabel:`Site Management > TypoScript`.
+It was formerly found in "Page > Template".

+    The submodule :guilabel:`Active TypoScript` was renamed from "TypoScript Object Browser".

-The *TypoScript Object Browser* provides an tree view to all defined constants on the currently active page.
+The backend submodule :guilabel:`Site Management > TypoScript > Active TypoScript` provides a tree view to all defined TypoScript Constants on the currently active page.

-..  include:: /Images/AutomaticScreenshots/TemplatesModul/TemplatesConstants.rst.txt
+..  figure:: /Images/ManualScreenshots/TypoScriptModule/ConstantsDisplayActiveTypoScript.png
+    :alt: A Screenshot showing the "Constants" section of the "Active TypoScript" submodule.

+    Analyzing defined TypoScript Constants in the :guilabel:`Active TypoScript` submodule.

 ..  index:: TypoScript; Syntax errors
 ..  _typoscript-syntax-finding-errors: